enji7/javascript/README.md

 # JavaScript

 Quick tour through some JavaScript features.
+A more recent quiz covering these topics can be found here: [JavaScript Quiz](https://enji.systems/quiz-javascript/overview.html)

 ## Running the examples